-How could this be a response to Winterbourne, when ‘community living’ is the same for profit, living arrangement as Winterbourne View, owned by similar venture capital like Castlebeck.
+How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View, owned by similar venture capital to Winterbourne’s Castlebeck.

-This was the first audit of inpatients in the NHS, or independent care and assessment Units.
+In fact, this was the first ever audit of inpatients in the NHS, or independent care and assessment Units.

 Governments had not even counted the number of ‘Winterbourne type residents’, but had paid out millions of public money for their care for decades.